-While some parts of your wedding planning can be delegated to your coordinator or family members, writing your wedding vows is easily the most personal part of preparing for your day.
-Expressing your intimate emotions toward your partner, likely in front of a crowd of loved ones, can feel like a daunting task.
-Whether you’re struggling to come up with the inspiration to get started or having trouble finding the right words, these unique tips are sure to help you write wedding vows your soon-to-be-spouse will never forget!
+While some parts of your wedding planning can be delegated to your planner or family members, writing your wedding vows is easily the most personal part of preparing for your day.
+Expressing your intimate emotions toward your partner–likely in front of a crowd of loved ones–can feel like a daunting task.
+Whether you’re struggling to come up with the inspiration to get started or having trouble finding the right words, these unique tips are sure to help you write wedding vows that your soon-to-be-spouse will never forget!

 1. Spend a weekend watching your favorite shows and movies, reading your favorite books, and listening to your favorite music as a couple

 If you’re the kind of couple who frequently uses movie quotes in regular conversation or exchanges weekly Spotify playlists, diving into your shared favorite media can be a great way to inspire your vows.
 If you really identify with a couple on your favorite show, compare yourselves to their relationship throughout your vows.
 Struggling to put your feelings into words?
 Quote your favorite novel, poem, or song lyrics and expand on the theme as your write.

 Writing can be a challenge when there’s too much noise to focus on.
 Escape the hustle and bustle of everyday life and enjoy each other’s company in a secluded location.
 Rent an Airbnb or a cabin in the woods to spend a few days reflecting on your relationship and discussing the future.
 Your time as an engaged couple doesn’t last long, making this experience even sweeter.